Thejajaproject/theJajaProject/README.md

 # 👑 JAJA:Crown and Chains

-*Jaja: Chains and Crowns* is a fast-paced, Naruto-style PvP fighting game developed in **Unreal Engine 5.5**.
+*Jaja: crown and chains* is a fast-paced, Naruto-style PvP fighting game developed in **Unreal Engine 5.5**.
 This project brings anime-inspired arena combat to life with cinematic camera systems, high-energy combos, and local multiplayer action.

 > ⚔️ Built for fans of anime fighters like Naruto Storm, Dragon Ball Budokai, and Jump Force.